shivamranaaa/intern-project/README.md

-# intern-project given by ineuron company
+# intern-project given by i-neuron company
 This project tells us about the identification of different types of 8 mice by giving some protiens values as an input .
 We can identify that in which category that mice are falling.....